needle-mirror/com.unity.cloud.assets/Documentation~/asset-management-sample.md

 By default, the details panel displays the list of datasets for the default version of the asset.
 To browse the asset's version history in this sample, follow these steps:

 1. Select the asset.
-2. To browse the asset's version history, select the **History** tab.
+2. To browse the asset's version history, expand the **History** section.
    </br>
    ![Screenshot of the history button](images/asset-details-tabs.png)
 2. Select a version in the asset's version history to view its details.